Classical and Quantum Mechanics via Lie algebras: Quantum mechanics

-An important object in quantum mechanics is the wave function.
-The wave function is a complex-valued function of space and time coordinates that is square-integrable over the space coordinates for all time $t$.
-Because of the integrability one always normalizes the wave function to have total weight $1$ and then the wave function is interpreted as a probability distribution.
-Indeed, the Uranium nucleus in the gedanken experiment above is described by a wave function.
+In quantum chemistry, the square absolute value of the wave function of an electron is interpreted (apart from a constant factor) as its charge density.
+One usually normalizes the wave function to have total weight $1$; then the squared absolute value of the wave function integrates to one, and can be viewed as a probability distribution in space.
+It is the distribution governing the random quantum response of an array of detectors placed at various position in space (when this is feasible to do).
+In the Copenhagen interpretation of quantum mechanics (a semiclassical view interpreting quantum aspects of a system with classical measurement equipment), one regards it as the distribution for ``finding'' the particle in the position where such a detctor responds.

+In particular, in case of a single particle, the probability density for observing a detector response at $x$ is $|\psi(x)|^2$.
+Physicists and chemists occasionally view a scaled version of the probability distribution $|\psi|$ as a charge density.
+The justification is that in a population of a great number of particles that are all subject to the same Schr\"odinger equation, the particles will distribute themselves more or less according to the probability distribution of a single particle.

 In a first course on quantum mechanics one postulates the \bfi{time-dependent Schr\"odinger equation} \lbeq{e.tschr} i\hbar \frac{d}{dt}\psi = H\psi \eeq for a single particle described by the wave function $\psi$, where $H$ is the Hamiltonian -- now an operator.
 The Schr\"odinger equation describes the dynamics of the wave function and thus of the particle.
+Given a solution $\psi$ to the Schr\"odinger equation, normalized to satisfy $\psi^*\psi=1$ (where $\psi^*$ is the adjoint linear functional, in finite dimensions the conjugate transpose), one obtains a density operator $\rho = \psi \psi^*$, which is a Hermitian, positive semidefinite rank-one operator of trace $\tr \rho = \psi^*\psi=1$.
+This type of density operator characterizes so-called \bfi{pure states}; the nomenclature coincides here with that of the mathematical theory of {\bf $\mathbf{C}^*$-algebras}.

+\at{emphasize the connection between statistical mechanics and pure states; give adequate signposts foreshadowing where you were going.
+You only a mention the connection later in the para before eq\gzit{e.rhoexpand}.
+There, you mention the canonical ensemble but if that had been introduced back in the thermo section, you could now refer to it and proceed.}

+In quantum mechanics, the classical functions are replaced by corresponding operators defined on a dense subspace of a suitable separable Hilbert space.
+For example, the momentum in the $x$-direction of a particle described by a wave function $\psi(x)$ can be described by the operator $-i\hbar \partial_x$.
+As we shall see, this process of \bfi{quantization} has interesting connections to the representation theory of Lie algebras.
+Using the correspondence between classical functions and operators one deduces the Hamiltonian for an electron of the hydrogen atom, the basis for an explanation of atomic physics and the periodic system of elements.